my-carla/sumo/docs/web/docs/index.md

 !!! note
     When citing SUMO in general please use our current reference publication: ["Microscopic Traffic Simulation using SUMO"](https://elib.dlr.de/127994/); Pablo Alvarez Lopez, Michael Behrisch, Laura Bieker-Walz, Jakob Erdmann, Yun-Pang Flötteröd, Robert Hilbrich, Leonhard Lücken, Johannes Rummel, Peter Wagner, and Evamarie Wießner.
 IEEE Intelligent Transportation Systems Conference (ITSC), 2018.

-The content of this Documentation is freely editable according to the [wiki style](https://en.wikipedia.org/wiki/Wiki).
-In order to edit this Documentation, click on the "Edit on GitHub" button on the upper right corner and submit a Pull Request.
+The content of this Documentation is freely editable.
+In order to edit a certain page, click on the "Edit on GitHub" button on the upper right corner and submit a Pull Request.
 Here is a short help on [editing articles](Editing_Articles.md).
+You can also [Build](Developer/Documentation_Build.md) the documentation locally, or [Download](https://sumo.dlr.de/sumo_documentation.zip) a copy.

 This Documentation is continuously updated and always refers to the latest development version.
-Documentation for a specific release version of SUMO is included in the download of that version.
+Documentation for a specific release version of SUMO is included in the download of that version and can be viewed by opening {{SUMO}}/docs/userdoc/index.html.

 # Introduction